 Code is not necessarily required or not required for any given challenge.
 Whether you write code for your project may depend on both what the challenge is asking you to do and what you are actually able to accomplish in a 48-hr period.
 The key: if you do make something that uses code, your team must share the code.

-While the main purpose of the hackathon is to encourage collaboration and cooperation, Space Apps 2020 will have winners.
+While the main purpose of the hackathon is to encourage collaboration and cooperation, Space Apps 2021 will have winners.
 In previous years, awards have been given for the following categories.
-However, NASA reserves the right to change the award categories.

 - Best Use of Data

 - Most Inspirational

 - Best Use of Science

 To celebrate the tenth annual event, NASA is going to offer several new award categories for Space Apps 2021!
 Stay tuned for more information.

 Please note that NASA reserves the right to change the award categories at any time.

 What will be the award for Space Apps 2021 winners?

 Space Apps winners will be featured on the Space Apps website and social media, and they will receive an invitation to present their projects to NASA personnel (and space agency partners, if applicable).